TechsophyOfficial/awgment-package/kubernetes-cloud/Readme.md

    Kubectl get nodes
 ```

+We shall deploy the pods in specific namespace 'dev'.
 To create namespace for cluster run the following script
 ```
         kubectl create namespace dev
         Kubectl get namespace